drobim-data-engineering/Capstone-Project-Data-Engineering-Nanodegree/README.md

 Everything is configured in the docker-compose.yml file.
 ```
+cd ..
 docker-compose up
 ```

-#### Run script
+#### Create AWS Resources
+This is the entry point to kick-off a series of processes from creating resources on AWS to creating custom connections on Airflow.
 ```
 cd src/
-python create_resources.py # Entry point to kick-off a series of processes from creating resources on AWS to creating custom connections on Airflow.
+python -m create_resources.py # Creates required resources
 ```
 The execution of this script incur <b>REAL MONEY</b> costs so be aware of that.